-At the annual shareholders' meeting on 26 April 2017, our shareholders' meeting authorized our Board to increase the share capital of AB InBev to an amount not to exceed 3% of the total number of shares issued and outstanding on 26 April 2017 (i.e., 2,019,241,973).
+At the annual shareholders' meeting on 27 April 2022, our shareholders' meeting authorized our Board to increase the share capital of AB InBev to an amount not to exceed 3% of the total number of shares issued and outstanding on 27 April 2022 (i.e., 2,019,241,973).
 This authorization has been granted for five years and can be used for several purposes, including when the sound management of our business or the need to react to appropriate business opportunities calls for a restructuring, an acquisition (whether private or publish) of securities or assets in one or more companies, or generally, any other appropriate increase of our capital.

-3.1.9 Preferential subscription right in case of increase of capital
+3.1.8 Preferential subscription right in case of increase of capital

-In the event of a share capital increase by way of the issue of new Shares, convertible bonds, bonds repayable in Shares, subscription rights or other financial instruments giving a right to Shares (any such Shares, bonds, rights or instruments being referred to as Equity Interests), all AB InBev shareholders (AB InBev Shareholders) will have a preferential subscription right to subscribe for any such Equity Interests as set out in and in accordance with article 592 of the Belgian Companies Code.
+In the event of a share capital increase by way of the issue of new Shares, convertible bonds, bonds repayable in Shares, subscription rights or other financial instruments giving a right to Shares (any such Shares, bonds, rights or instruments being referred to as Equity Interests), all AB InBev shareholders (AB InBev Shareholders) will have a preferential subscription right to subscribe for any such Equity Interests as set out in and in accordance with article 7:188 of the BCC.

-The preferential subscription right shall entitle each AB InBev Shareholder to subscribe for any new Equity Interests, in each case pro rata to the proportion of AB InBev's existing share capital that it holds immediately prior to such issue.
+The preferential subscription right shall entitle each AB InBev Shareholder to subscribe for any new Equity Interests, in each case pro rata to the proportion of AB InBev's existing share capital that it holds immediately prior to such issue and subject to article 7:188 of the BCC.
 Each AB InBev Shareholder may exercise its respective preferential subscription right in whole or in part.

-The Shareholders' Meeting may restrict or cancel the preferential subscription right, in accordance with Article 596 of the Belgian Companies Code, for a purpose that is in the best interests of AB InBev, provided however that if the preferential subscription right is restricted or cancelled with respect to any issuance in which any AB InBev Shareholder acquires any such Equity Interests, all AB InBev Shareholders shall be given the same right and be treated in the same way.
+The Shareholders' Meeting may restrict or cancel the preferential subscription right, in accordance with article 7:191 of the BCC, for a purpose that is in the best interests of AB InBev, provided however that if the preferential subscription right is restricted or cancelled with respect to any issuance in which any AB InBev Shareholder acquires any such Equity Interests, all AB InBev Shareholders shall be given the same right and be treated in the same way.
 This requirement shall not apply when the preferential subscription right is restricted or cancelled with respect to issuances of Equity Interests issued solely pursuant to stock option plans or other compensation plans in the ordinary course of business.
 Where a Shareholders' Meeting has granted an authorisation to the Board to effect a capital increase in the framework of the authorised capital and such authorisation allows the Board to do so, the Board may likewise restrict or cancel the preferential subscription right applying the same principles as set out in this paragraph.